 WHEN: Every second Tuesday

-WHERE: Non-fiction corner of the library
+WHERE: Quiet room of the library

 WHEN: Friday Lunchtime

-LEADER(s): Helen Garnett
+LEADER(S): Helen Garnett

-Teal is a large all comers choir for any WGC students who love to sing.
+Teal is a large all-comers choir for any WGC students who love to sing.
 All are welcome!
 Auditions are done in groups and are only to decide on voice parts.
 There is no pressure and we are very friendly 🙂

 WHERE: WGC Hall

 WGCSC is the Wellington Girls’ College Singing Collective.
 We will sing a few songs throughout the year and we do appreciate suggestions from club members.
 It is a good option if you enjoy singing in a group and want to meet some new people.
 We are a lively bunch, but do hope to learn as many songs as possible.
-Your singing skills will slowly improve although, you will not be made to do anything you are uncomfortable doing.
-We mainly work towards assembly performances and our end of year showcase but we will decide wether or not to do so based on how comfortable people are with it and how far we’ve gotten with our songs.
+Your singing skills will slowly improve although you will not be made to do anything you are uncomfortable doing.
+We mainly work towards assembly performances and our end of year showcase but we will decide whether or not to do so based on how comfortable people are with it and how far we’ve gotten with our songs.
 No prior singing experience or musical knowledge is needed, and we are welcome to all!

-WHEN: Tuesday Lunchtimes fortnightly
+WHEN: Tuesday Lunchtimes